pheldu95/gradebook/notes.md

 int, bool, double etc. are all value types. string is a special case

 dotnet keeps track of everything u have created. it knows when there is a variable that is empty, and will get rid of it in the memory. don't have to do it manually

+JUMPING STATEMENTS
+to jump over lines of code, you can use the break statement to end a loop early break;

+continue; can be used to skip over the rest of the code in a loop, but continue to do the loop after skipping the remaining code for that iteration of the loop